adin786/mot-data/README.md

 ### Scatter plot grid dividing the above plot by vehicle make
 - There is *some* visible relationship between vehicle_age vs test_mileage
 - The relationship appears to be distonguishable between different vehicle makes (e.g. compare Audi vs Ford)
-- Vehicle "make" may therefore be a good feature to add in the modelling stage.
+- Vehicle "make" may therefore be useful feature for predictive modelling.

 ![Scatter plot grid by vehicle make](./images/pairplot_bymake.png)